-The College is committed to recruiting a diverse pool of applicants who are highly motivated to achieve the doctoral program objectives.
+The College is committed to recruiting a diverse pool of applicants who are highly motivated to achieve the doctoral program nursing science objectives.
 Admission to the program is based on a number of factors that measure a student's potential for academic success at the doctoral level.

 All admitted nursing students are required to complete a background check, immunization verification, and drug screening.
 Additionally, students will be required to provide proof of current health insurance.
 Admitted students will be provided with the steps to complete this process.To learn more, please consult the Graduate Catalog.